 "At that time, it was to have the legal clout to take to task any third party attempting to use the Tull name for commercial purposes whether merchandise, artwork or musical performance.

 “We all know of the endless parade of tribute bands who make a fast buck unashamedly imitating the work of the good and the great in pop and rock music.

-"Nothing wrong with that, I suppose, if everyone knows the ropes and is not conned into attending thinking it really is Pink Floyd, Metallica, Meat Loaf or whoever – or even Jethro Tull since there have been a couple occasions in the past where unscrupulous promoters have billed shows as ‘Jethro Tull’ simply on the basis that it is Tull music or a past band member is part of the lineup.”
+"Nothing wrong with that, I suppose, if everyone knows the ropes and is not conned into attending thinking it really is Pink Floyd (opens in new tab), Metallica (opens in new tab), Meat Loaf (opens in new tab) or whoever – or even Jethro Tull since there have been a couple occasions in the past where unscrupulous promoters have billed shows as ‘Jethro Tull’ simply on the basis that it is Tull music or a past band member is part of the lineup.”